rweigel/phys260/index.md

 # Overview

-These are activities that students work on during a weekly 50--minute recitation for PHYS 260.
+These are activities that students work on during a weekly 50--minute recitation for PHYS 260 at GMU.
 To maximize time that students spend working on problems, I typically give at most a 10--minute review.
 Often, my 10--minute overview involves working through an example that is nearly identical to the first problem.
 If many students are stuck on a part of the problem, I will interrupt the class and have students guide to the answer.

 These tutorials were written in collaboration with Jessica Rosenberg over the course of four semesters.
 The tutorials were revised from semester-to-semester based on observations made while using them.